Tales From Behind The Counter – A Time of Loathing

 When working in retail there is one time of year you dread above all others: the holidays.
 It means angry customers with no time and no money, pissed off that they have to brave ice covered roads and bumper car parking lots instead of being gleeful and warm in the comfort of their own homes.
 In video game retail land, there is one other time that I have come to regard in the same way I would a diagnosis of colon cancer: EA Sports Game Release season.
 Also called, the Unholidays, with a long e sound on that i.

 During this time, Electronic Arts decides to rain shit from the sky in the form of a new NCAA everything, new Madden, new baseball whatever, and [shudder] Nascar 09.
-I would rather play most of these sports over having to deal with the people who come in to buy these games and that, my friends, should tell you something. → Read the rest
+I would rather play most of these sports over having to deal with the people who come in to buy these games and that, my friends, should tell you something. → The fuck does Cuno care about reading?

 The next gen consoles then and now